sverrirs/jekyll-paginate-v2/README.md

 ```

 ### Backwards compatibility with jekyll-paginate
-This gem is fully backwards compatible with the old [jekyll-paginate](https://github.com/jekyll/jekyll-paginate) gem.
+This gem is fully backwards compatible with the old [jekyll-paginate](https://github.com/jekyll/jekyll-paginate) gem and can be used as a zero-configuration replacement for it.
 If the old site config is detected then the gem will fall back to the old logic of pagination.

 > You cannot run both the new pagination logic and the old one at the same time